NamjuLee/Harvard-GSD-Workshop/README.md

-# workshop at Harvard Graduate School of Design
+# Workshop at Harvard Graduate School of Design

 Please use this content only for educational purpose, not for commercial one